Wolfrite-CK3/Easier-Realm-Management/README.md

 # Incompatibility
 - Due to how it is coded, any mod that changes the Conversion Task, will be incompatibility, without a patch.
+- Due to how it is coded, any mod that changes the Promote Culture Task, will be incompatibility, without a patch.

 # Issues/Bug
 If you encounter a bug/issue with my mod, check that you do not have something else installed, that the mod is incompatible with.